toptechtips/toptechtips.github.io/_posts/2019-07-09-ansible_run_playbooks_tasks_in_parallel.md

 ---
 layout: post
-title: How to parallelize your Ansible Tasks
+title: How to run your Ansible tasks in parallel
 subtitle: Using Ansible poll and async attributes to create async ansible tasks that can be parallelized
 comments: true
 show-avatar: false
 tags: [ansible, ansible poll, ansible async_status, ansible parallelization, devops, software-development]
 ---

+In this post we will look at how we can run our Ansible tasks in parallel.
+We will look at Ansible's ```async``` and ```poll``` attribute to achieve this.
+We will also look at how we can run a iterative task (iterates through a list/loop) in parallel.

 **Pre-Requisites:**
 Ansible Version: 2.8.1